-How and why the average temperature changes
+How and why does average temperature change?

 Dr. Julie Parsonnet, an infectious disease expert, noted:

-"Physiologically, we have become different than we were in the 19th century."
+"Physiologically, we have become different than we were in the 19th century.".

 In addition, the research team reviewed trends in body temperature changes over the past 200 years, comparing modern data with those collected in the 19th century.